Analysis Package

 The modules below remain visible for codebase orientation and restoration work, but they should not be read as stable production workflows.
 They are present in the repository with partial implementations, commented stubs, or incomplete workflow documentation.

-Exergy analysis helpers.
+Exergy targeting analysis helpers.